5-HIAA urine testHIAA; 5-hydroxyindole acetic acid; Serotonin metabolite

 This test tells how much 5-HIAA the body is producing.
 It is also a way to measure how much serotonin is in the body.

 A 24-hour urine sample is needed.
 You'll need to collect your urine over 24 hours in a container provided by the laboratory.
 Your health care provider will tell you how to do this.
 Follow instructions exactly.

 The urine 24-hour volume test measures the amount of urine produced in a day.
 The amount of creatinine, protein, and other chemicals released into t...

 How to Prepare for the Test

-Drugs that can increase 5-HIAA measurements include acetaminophin (Tylenol),acetanilide, phenacetin, glyceryl guaiacolate (found in many cough syrups), methocarbamol, and reserpine.
+Medicines that can increase 5-HIAA measurements include acetaminophen (Tylenol), acetanilide, phenacetin, glyceryl guaiacolate (found in many cough syrups), methocarbamol, and reserpine.

 You will be told not to eat certain foods for 3 days before the test.
 Foods that can interfere with 5-HIAA measurements include plums, pineapples, bananas, eggplant, tomatoes, avocados, and walnuts.

 The test involves only normal urination, and there is no discomfort.

 This test measures the level of 5-HIAA in the urine.
 It is often done to detect certain tumors in the digestive tract ( carcinoid tumors ) and to track a person's condition.